alitoiu/alitoiu.github.io/index.md

 {% endcomment %}
 <img src="{{site.dropbox_url}}Pictures/profile.jpg" class="profile"/>

-I am a Software Engineer at [Facebook](http://facebook.com) on a leave of absence from a Computer Science PhD with [Brian Scassellati](http://cs-www.cs.yale.edu/homes/scaz/) in the [Social Robotics Lab](http://scazlab.yale.edu/) at [Yale University](http://www.yale.edu/).
-I am interested in socially assistive robotics, artificial intelligence, intelligent tutoring systems, and machine learning.
+I am a software engineer at [Facebook](http://facebook.com) using machine learning to keep users safe from fraudulent and offensive content.
+I am interested in machine learning, artificial intelligence, and intelligent tutoring systems.

-My long-term objective is to build companions that learn your habits and skills, and give you effective, personalized advice to help you accomplish your goals.
-To that end, my current research focuses on using robots to coach physical skills such as shooting a basketball.
+Before joining Facebook, I received my Master of Science in Computer Science with [Brian Scassellati](http://cs-www.cs.yale.edu/homes/scaz/) in the [Social Robotics Lab](http://scazlab.yale.edu/) at [Yale University](http://www.yale.edu/).
+There, I designed companions that learn your habits and skills to give you [effective, personalized advice to help you accomplish your goals.](/publications)

 In 2012, I co-founded [Atlus Inc.](/projects/2012-Atlus.html), which was acquired by [Purple Forge Corp](http://www.crunchbase.com/organization/purple-forge-corp) in 2013.